Linville Falls - Plunge Basin Hike

 The path to the left heads to Dugger's Creek Falls.
 Turn right, uphill, to begin the hike to Linville Falls.
 Although it's down in elevation overall to the base, the path starts out by climbing.

 Reaching the river, you'll have a decision to make.
 The trail proceeds upriver on the right side about 100 yards to the plunge pool, and view of the main drop of Linville Falls.
 But if the water is too high, you won't be able to safely make it.
 Since the mountain beside the river is basically vertical, you'll actually have to walk in the riverbed a bit.
 In fact, to stay dry, you'll have to scoot along some small ledges and hop over some small pools in places.
 If there is no obvious way to proceed, then stop - come back when the water level goes down.
-Otherwise, it's just a boulder-hop and scramble up to some flat rocks, perfect for hanging out.
+Otherwise, it's just a boulder-hop and scramble up to some flat rocks, perfect for hanging out near the falls.

 Once you reach the pool, you're sitting below the cliffs and the entire basin is rimmed by tall trees.
 Look up at the rim of the gorge facing downriver, and you might see people on top of the cliffs.
 They're at the Chimneys overlook on the Erwin's View trail.
 Also, if the water is clear - sometimes it is, sometimes it isn't - look closely in the pool and you might see some wildlife.
-There are definitely fish, and last time I was here I even spotted a river otter - a fascinating sight since these rarely allow themselves to be seen.
+There are definitely fish, and one time I was here I even spotted a river otter - a fascinating sight since these animals rarely allow themselves to be seen.

 You can walk along a ledge and get fairly close to the bottom of the falls.
 Keep in mind, though, that swimming in the pool is prohibited (unless you're an otter) since you're on Blue Ridge Parkway property.
 Don't get too close to the surging water, and don't try to climb the falls either